 - It would be best if you also took care of the system and software.
 Always make sure to update the drivers, malware programs, and mining software.
 You should also keep track of any kind of issues the system is exhibiting.

 - Do not ever run your GPU fans at the max RPM.
 This will lower its lifespan significantly.
 In most cases, GPU fans are the first components to fail.
 Try to keep the RPM under 65-70% while keeping the temperature under control.
 I also advise against using the auto RPM feature.

 How To Noticeably Increase Your Rigs Lifespan

-If you are aiming to have a mining rig which will last you at least 3 years then you need to be very dedicated.
+If you aim to have a mining rig that will last you at least 3 years, you need to be very dedicated.
 Follow the tips in the keeping your rig cool section along with the other two for best results.

-If you follow the steps closely you will have a system that is clean, an environment that is dust free and a rig that runs at 65°C. This can heavily reduce the wear and tear on the components.
+If you follow the steps closely, you will have a clean system, an environment that is dust free and a rig that runs at 65°C. This can heavily reduce the wear and tear on the components.

 And in turn, this will give you a reliable system that will run for years.
-But electronic devices are very hard to predict and can fail at any time.
+But electronic devices are tough to predict and can fail at any time.

 I hope the tips and tricks mentioned in this guide prove to be helpful for you.
-And I have strong belief that after following the steps you will notice notable differences in your mining rig.
+And I have a strong belief that after following the steps, you will notice notable differences in your mining rig.